First off, I'd bet you my life Cody Bellinger doesn't knows who Kenny G is. cody-bellinger-didnt-know-who-jerry-seinfeld-is-until-this-weekend.html

 BIG SUMMER AHEAD!

-I've been watching a lot of historical documentaries on Netflix recently to freshen up on my historical knowledge.
-I was thinking about it the other day, and for someone with a history degree I know next to nothing about history.
-It's fucking embarrassing.
+I've been watching a lot of historical documentaries on Netflix recently to freshen up on my history knowledge.
+I was thinking about it the other day; for someone with a history degree I know next to nothing about history.
 Something had to be done.

-I was saying yesterday im-back.html that I need to start preparing for the harsh reality that I need a full time job and how with my background I'm not suited for much, so for the time being I gotta think about teaching.
+I was saying yesterday im-back.html that I need to start preparing for the harsh reality that I need a full time job and how with my background I'm not suited for much.
+For the time being I gotta think about teaching.
 I decided it was time to start freshening up on my historical knowledge.
 What better way to do that than with documentaries?
 The great thing about documentaries is that they aren't books.

 After that, I watched a documentary on that skunk haired Robert Kardashian and the Louis V bag (probably) full of evidence that he stole.
 That whole ordeal basically laid the groundwork for TMZ.

 Now I'm all in on Prohibition.
 Well learning about it, fuck the actual execution of it.